jfischoff/jfischoff.github.io/data/blog/development-notes-01-01-20.md

 # [`trek`](https://github.com/jfischoff/trek)

-I started remember where I had left `trek` and felt that it would be a good idea to write design documents.
+I started to remember where I had left `trek` and felt that it would be a good idea to write design documents.
 As I started to document the current behavior I realized I could simplify it in the name of a MVP.

 I wrote up a [README.md](https://github.com/jfischoff/trek/blob/75ffe84a6c9a94fda18986a96b20c13204d0e1a8/README.md) for what I thought `trek` should do for a 1.0.0.0 release.

-# `trek`
+# Aspirational README.
+WIP.
+Does **not** compile.

 `trek` is a simple database migrator.
 It has two commands: `create` and `apply`.